ChuckMac/tadpoles-scraper/README.md

 - No bulk download functionality
 - Media does not contain EXIF or metadata information on when it was taken

+Comments that were posted with the photos are also saved.
+If a picture has a comment, you will see a similarly named `txt` file with it.

 ## Supported Formats

 - PNG